br3ndonland/udacity-fsnd-sql-logs/logs-methods.md

  Media obsessed with bears          |      1 |  84383
 (8 rows)
 ```

-select count(views) as authorviews from (select substr(path, 10), count(*) as views from log where path !='/' group by path) as hits, articles where substr = slug group by author order by views desc;

-select title, author, views from (select substr(path, 10), count(*) as views from log where path !='/' group by path) as hits, articles where substr = slug order by author desc;

 Now to join the three tables, displaying information from all three to verify: